 Most people of a “certain age” will remember the post-war pre-fabricated houses – many of them still standing and still serviceable.
 Once introduced to the construction industry, asbestos usage spread to the vast number of applications we see today.
 To fuel this demand the importation of asbestos into the UK increased from just under 10,000 tonnes in 1930 to over 170,000 tonnes by 1950.

 All buildings constructed at tax payers’ expense must conform to the basic rule of “best quality and lowest price” – precisely the qualities of asbestos.
 The result was that most buildings constructed by local authorities, hospitals, clinics, schools, colleges, universities, MOD, etc, contained asbestos.
 Because of this, the majority of people in the UK have spent, and still spend, considerable time in buildings which contain asbestos products.

-Professor Seaton’s early post-mortem studies at the University of Aberdeen indicated that more than 60 per cent of people in the UK had asbestos fibres in their lungs at point of death and it was nothing to do with the cause of death.
-Post-mortem work in our large cities indicate a figure closer to 100 per cent.
+Professor Seaton’s early post-mortem studies at the University of Aberdeen indicated that more than 60% of people in the UK had asbestos fibres in their lungs at point of death and it was nothing to do with the cause of death.
+Post-mortem work in our large cities indicate a figure closer to 100%.

 Let us explore this.